ut-issl/repository-template/.github/PULL_REQUEST_TEMPLATE.md

 _Provide a detailed description of this pull request._

 ## Test results
-- Please write test results with a link to the detailed results log.
+_Provide the test results and a link to the detailed results log._

 ## Scope of influence
 - e.g., `The behavior of a ** feature changes.`